Introduction

 Overall water conservation and efficiency program

-• Schedule irrigation based on a good knowledge of crop water needs for each stage of development from seedling to mature crop.
+• Schedule irrigation based on crop water needs for each stage of development from seedling to mature crop.

 • Schedule irrigation according to rainfall.
 Monitor rainfall with a rain gauge.